Kuift/Overseer/README.md

 - optimise even more blueprint data sharing
     - getLocalPlayer().getNetworkID() == netID this may not work as you think it does : even when netid != localnetid, code is being executed.
 - Wait for engine fix for your save system to completely work -> remind the engine devs about it

-### Blueprint promotion todo:
-- Overseer idea
-    - an addon to existing gamemode that add a 30 to 60 seconds delay before the beginning of a match to plan blueprints building
-    - an gamemode in which there is one overseer and the other ppl have to build what the overseer want otherwise they lose
-    - kind of an addon/gamemode where there's one overseer per team that tell the team what to do

 ## Code structure